euwbah/musescore-microtonal-edo-plugin/README.md

   - Same as above, but prioritizes up/down arrows over semi/sesqui sharp/flat symbols wherever possible.

 - Set up keyboard shortcuts for the plugins:
-  - For Tuning, we recommend using alt+R (for "Retune")
+  - For Tuning, we recommend using Alt+R (for "Retune")
   - For Pitch up/down, consider using up/down arrow keys
     - That will replace the function of up/down arrow key shortcuts in MuseScore (including repositioning other elements)